Standard Motor Company: Standard Swallow and Jaguar

 In 1938 a new factory was opened at Fletchampstead.
 That year, Standard launched the Flying Eight.
 The Flying Eight had a new four-cylinder engine smaller than that in the Flying Nine, and was the first British mass-produced light saloon with independent front suspension.
 The Flying Ten and Flying Twelve were also given new chassis with independent front suspension in 1938.

-The aero engine plant at Banner Lane, a shadow factory, began construction in mid 1939 and production began in 1940.
+Construction of the aero engine plant at Banner Lane, a shadow factory, began in mid 1939, and engine production began in 1940.
 It was managed by Standard for the Air Ministry.
 After the war Standard leased Banner Lane and, in partnership with Harry Ferguson, used it for the manufacture of Ferguson tractors.

 By the beginning of the war, Standard's annual production was approximately 50,000 units.